blair-robot-project/robot-grav-site/user/pages/02.ABOUT-US/05.LEADERSHIP/_UL/text.md

 ## Shwetha Kunnam
 #### Vice President of Communications
 Shwetha joined the team in 2015 as a freshman.
-She worked on the Business team and was promoted to subteam leader for the 2017-2018 season, and was elected Vice President of Communications for the 2018-2019 season.
+She was promoted to Business subteam leader for the 2017-2018 season, and was elected Vice President of Communications for the 2018-2019 season.
 <br><br><br>

 ## Jenny Mei
 #### Vice President of Finances
 Jenny joined electronics her freshman year, 2015.
-She became electronics subteam leader in 2017-2018 and was elected as Vice President of Finances for the 2018-2019 season.
+She was the electronics subteam leader from 2016-2018 and was elected as Vice President of Finances for the 2018-2019 season.
 <br><br><br>

 ## Wensen Liu